gyselroth/docxBox/README.md

 Roadmap
 -------

-* v0.0.5: Batch process sequences of manipulation operations
-* v0.0.6: Ensure microsoft word compatibility
+* v0.0.6: Ensure all templating options work and output is microsoft word compatible
-* v0.1.0: Add optional configuration options via environment vars
 * v1.0.0: Libre-Office compatible appending of two DOCX files into a single one (by XML appending, instead of adding sub-documents)